Learning Objectives: What are they and how do I write one?

 BEHAVIORAL VERBS TO USE WHEN WRITING A LEARNING OBJECTIVE

-Use the following behavioral verbs when writing learning objectives since they describe observable and measurable behaviors.
-Using concrete verbs will
+Below are some suggested behavioral verbs to use when writing learning objectives since they describe observable and measurable behaviors.
+Using concrete verbs will help keep your objectives clear and concise.

 abstract, acquire, adjust, agree, analyze, apply, appraise, argue, assess, avoid, breakdown, build, calculate, carry out, catalog, clarify, classify, combine, compare, compute, conclude, construct, contrast, convert, cooperate, create, criticize, defend, define, demonstrate, derive, describe, design, detect, determine, differentiate, discover, discriminate, discuss, dissect, distinguish, employ, estimate, evaluate, examine, explain, explore, formulate, generalize, help, identify, illustrate, implement, indicate, inspect, instruct, integrate, interpret, investigate, join, judge, justify, label, list, master, measure, move, name, observe, offer, operate, order, organize, participate, perform, plan, praise, predict, prepare, produce, propose, rank, recall, recognize, relate, repair, represent, reproduce, research, restate, resolve, select, sequence, solve, specify, state, summarize, support, systematize, taste, test, theorize, transform, translate, use, utilize, verify, weigh, write, etc.